r4y856/Shoptimiser/README.md

 # How to run the software (from the command line):

 1. Install the dependencies:
+   _pip install -r requirements.txt_

-   pip install -r requirements.txt
+if unsuccessful, try _python -m pip install -r requirements.txt_

+if still unsuccessful, please try installing each module manually by looking at the module names at the top of each script (data_collection.py, data_transformation.py, shoptimiser_controller.py

-2. Install the web-scraping browsers (Required for Playwright): playwright install
+2. Install the web-scraping browsers (Required for Playwright):
+   _playwright install_

+if unsuccessful, try _python -m playwright install_

-3. Launch the application:
+5. Launch the application:
    python main.py

 # Guide on how to use the software: